newrelic-experimental/java-verification-process/README.md

 > Some repos under this query do not have the Gradle task verifyInstrumentation.
 Modify `config.properties` to specify which repos should be skipped by the program.
 Use the format shown in the file.
 >
 > Insert AWS Credentials into `aws-config.properties` to enable AWS SNS messaging
+>
+> Specify number of threads to run concurrently in `config.properties` as `NTHREADS`.
+Default is 10.

 ## Building